-English 7 (7th)
+English 7 (7th) High school credit: none

 English 7 focuses on reading comprehension, literature exposure, and English grammar rules.
 The students learn to discuss literature with their peers by engaging with classic novels including Treasure Island, The Adventures of Tom Sawyer, A Wrinkle in Time, and Roll of Thunder, Hear My Cry along with poems, essays, and short stories.